 Therefore, there is no denying that you need to have security measures when such attacks happen.
 One of the best ways to ensure security is by using Exchange SSL certificates.
 We will discuss how to install SSL certificates on your Exchange server.
 Let us first discuss how to install an SSL certificate on Exchange Server 2013 and 2016.

-How to Install Microsoft Exchange SSL certificate for 2013 and 2016 version
+How to Install SSL certificate on Microsoft Exchange Server 2013 and 2016 version?

 Any organization or developer’s first step is getting an SSL certificate.
 You can request the SSL certificate by generating a certificate-signing request (CSR).
 An SSL certificate scrambles the data and makes it anonymous for hackers.
 It secures data transmission and allows organizations to avoid a data breach.